Updated · May 20, 2022

 (Source: Statista)

-Virtual assistant statistics show there were only 3.25 billion devices with digital voice assistants in 2019.
-However, their number will grow exponentially in the coming years.
+If we wish to compare the number with those of previous years, the recent virtual assistant statistics are kind to remind us that in 2019, such devices were only 3.25 billion.
+So their number will grow exponentially in the coming years.
 It will even surpass the number of people living on the planet… which sounds like the beginning of a dystopian novel.

 (Source: Google)